hawkRohit/financial-data-2013-14/README.md

 Discount Band Filter: Allows viewing sales based on discount bands.

 How Was This Dashboard Created?

 This dashboard was built using Microsoft Power BI, a business analytics tool.
 Below are the steps involved:

 Data Collection:

-The financial data was likely imported from a data source such as an Excel file, SQL database, or cloud service.
+The financial data was likely imported from a data source such as an Excel file, SQL database.

 Data Transformation: